airo-ugent/airo-tulip/airo-tulip/README.md

 In this README, we'll go over the structure of the `airo-tulip` package and discuss some design choice that were made during the implementation.

+This folder also contains additional documentation files:

+- `rerun.md` on how to use Rerun running on the remote KELO CPU brick
+- `virtual_display.md` on how to enable a virtual display for use in a VNC connection without needing to connect a display to the KELO CPU brick

 ## Installation

 To install this package, clone the repository with `git` and use `pip` to install the `airo-tulip/` package.